-NBC’s Megyn Kelly conducted an interview with the deranged Alex Jones, founder / host of Info wars.
+NBC’s Megyn Kelly conducted an interview with the deranged Alex Jones, founder/host of Info wars.
 On first look, her piece looks good.
 She exposes Jones for what he’s done (aggressive) while giving him a chance to come clean (open).

 And guess what?
 He doesn’t.
-Jones tries to save face, working so many angles he seems to lose track of his own thought process.
-(Granted, that may be a result of Kelly’s editing, making him look incoherent, but he does lose track of point after point, unable to defend them while trying to stick by the range of crazy things he’s desperate to hold on to).
-He gets caught out time and again — how couldn’t he? — and then gets upset about it, blaming everyone but himself and his operation.
-He tries to have his cake and eat it too, being all I-said-it-but-I-didn’t-mean-it-like-that-although-I-may-have-meant-it-like-that blah blah.
+Jones tries to save face, working so many angles he seems to lose track of his thought process.
+(Granted, that may be a result of Kelly’s editing, making him look incoherent, but he does lose track of point after point, unable to defend them while trying to stick to the range of crazy things he’s desperate to hold on to).
+He gets caught out time and again — how couldn’t he? — and gets upset about it, blaming everyone but himself and his operation.
+He wants to have his cake and eat it too, being all I-said-it-but-I-didn’t-mean-it-like-that-although-I-may-have-meant-it-like-that blah blah.
 He shows himself up, period, all on account of a well-crafted interview that managed to trap the slippery aspects of Jones’ agenda.

 But there are also facts.
 Things that can be verified and, in time, shown in a light that brings out information rather than blatant misinformation, propaganda etc. Something in touch with what is happening rather than some off-the-wall, bat-crazy outburst.